lateef-salami/ecopath/pages/next-page.md

 Ink and toner cartridges are only part of the story, as printers and photocopiers do the job.
 From our observations (not an official study) in educational institutions there are two broken printers/photocopiers for every working one.
 While electronic waste (e-waste) is an environmental challenge, we see an opportunity.
-Many of these devices can be fixed, and what's more they could be fixed by the university/college students, who would learn both skills and a new mindset in the process.
+Many of these devices can be fixed and offered a new life.
+What's more they could be fixed by the university/college students, who would learn both skills and a new mindset in the process.

 We are developing a program to teach students how to assess broken printers/photocopiers and how to refurbish those that can be.
 Ecopath will provide warranties for every fixed device, so that for universities this will be no different from importing refurbished devices from abroad.
-**We are looking for educational institutions in South West Nigeria interested in developing such a program together with Ecopath.**
+**We are looking for tertiary educational institutions nationwide interested in developing such a program together with Ecopath.**

 Our vision for the future is to expand this program into Circular Economy Hubs located inside educational institutions.
 These could be student run to engage not just those willing to learn how to fix electronics, but also those studying management, marketing, accounting, etc.